angelaminchella125-pixel/satellite-image-classification/readme.md

 The project is delivered in a directory consisting of:
 * main.py --> python code implemented on Google Colab.
-* requirements.txt --> file listing the main libraries used in the project.
+* requirements.txt --> file listing the main libraries used in the python project.
 * Dockerfile --> containerization as required by the project delivery specifications.
 * readme.md.
 <br><br>